kluo/edx-documentation/en_us/course_authors/source/running_course/course_answers.rst

 Exercises`.

-Also, for problems that use the **Randomization** setting in Studio, if a particular answer has not been selected since early March 2014, the **Question** is blank for that answer.
+Also, for problems that use the **Randomization** setting in Studio, if a particular answer has not been selected since March 6, 2014, the **Question** is blank for that answer.

 **My students are saying that they answered a question, but it isn't showing up